psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - Deploy the ingress controller and then create the service object with LoadBalancer.
 (An external load balancer is then deployed automatically via AWS)

 #### Securing the Ingress Controller
 - Apply a strict network policy to the ingress controller namespace. - only allow ingress traffic from pods in other namespaces that need it.
+Typically the ingress controller only handles incoming requests from the internet not from the internal services.
+- Check that ingress resource files map the correct paths and are not exposing more then they should.
+Avoid catch-all routes.

 ### Ingress Resources
 - Defined just like any other object with kind: Ingress